-- Article 33.
-A student who belongs to the Division of Humanities and Social Sciences or Division of Educational Sciences and requests a change of the degree program he/she majors in shall follow the prescribed procedure and obtain permission from the Dean of the GSHS through deliberations in the Faculty Meeting. - (2) Students of a professional degree program are not permitted to change their degree program.
+Article 33.
+A student who belongs to the Division of Humanities and Social Sciences or Division of Educational Sciences and requests a change of the degree program he/she majors in shall follow the prescribed procedure and obtain permission from the Dean of the GSHS through deliberations in the Faculty Meeting.